vr-vipultiwari/ALL-about-apache-kafka/README.md

 🫀
-## Just like the circulatory systemm in our body carries blood to all part of the body (infrastructure ) same way kafka carries to data to all the part of software ecosystem
+## Just like the circulatory system carries blood to all part of the body (infrastructure) same way kafka carries to data to all the part of software ecosystem
 ## Producer send data to kafka as soon as bussiness event occurs
 ## Consumer consumes the messages as soon as data arrive at broker